 Why polyester had a bad rap in Australia in the 80s

 Living in a hot climate, synthetic fabrics were too hot to wear; they didn’t breathe and produced bad odours after few uses, making many wary of wearing them.
 Today, many people have this same feeling; however, with the latest textile technologies and fabrics developed, these facts have changed.
 In the past decade, research and technology have helped to develop fabrics that emulate the properties of silk and silk-like polyester fabrics.
 It’s the polyester component that gives the garment drape, stability during the laundry cycle, and a more crease-resistant finish.
 It also brings down the price of the garment.
 Today polyester chiffon, satin, and other synthetic materials or blended fabrics aim to emulate characteristics of high-quality silk; while some do not absorb moisture well, they do breathe.
-Customers at Laloom have given feedback in support of this, stating that the poly chiffon kaftans can still be worn comfortable on even the hottest of days.
+Customers at Laloom have given feedback in support of this, stating that the poly chiffon kaftans can still be worn comfortably on even the hottest of days.

 Here are some of the benefits of man-made fibres

-Cost– less than the price of silk, and because of its similar feel to silk, it can sometimes be rather difficult to know the difference between what is silk and what isn’t.
+Cost – less than the price of silk, and because of its similar feel to silk, it can sometimes be rather difficult to know the difference between what is silk and what isn’t.

 Wash and wear – most can be machine washed, hung to dry with no need for ironing (great for the busy lifestyle or when travelling since its resistant to creasing).